 Cllr Sarah Nelmes, the Leader of Three Rivers District Council, said: “The views and opinions of retailers and other businesses are absolutely key to the Rickmansworth High Street scheme.
 This is an open invitation to all of those businesses to give us their views on whether the pedestrian-friendly scheme is working for them, and what they would like to see in the future.
 Let your voice be heard by having your say in this survey today.”

 In conjunction with that consultation, Hertfordshire County Council has launched another survey to gather views from local businesses on their thoughts on the experimental order, such as do they think this scheme has improved footfall on the High Street.

-Businesses interested in having their say have until 31 July 2023 and can click here to find out more.
+Businesses interested in having their say had until 31 July 2023 .